clstmbrly/Practice-Testing-Area/1_ssh.md

 collection: userconfig
 ---

 Enabling your PIV for Secure Shell (SSH) is the most secure way to remotely access UNIX-like servers on your network.
-The strong security features of your PIV hardware (e.g., digitally signed FASC-N, certificates and key pairs, encryption, biometrics) make it difficult to exploit.
+The strong security features of your PIV hardware (e.g., certificates and key pairs, encryption, biometrics) make it highly difficult to exploit.
 Software authentication methods (e.g., usernames and passwords) are much more likely to be targeted by attackers.
-Other options are available, such as Linux' authentication through Pluggable Authentication Modules (PAM).

 {% include alert-info.html heading = "Your PIV contains an authentication key pair and public certificate.
 Using a PIV key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access." %}

+{% include alert-info.html heading = "Other authentication options are available, such as Linux' Pluggable Authentication Modules (PAM)." %}

-This guide will help you to enable your PIV for SSH to UNIX-like servers from your _Windows_, _Linux_, or _macOS_ computer and configure a UNIX-like server for remote access:
+This guide will help you to enable your PIV for SSH to UNIX-like servers from a _Windows_, _Linux_, or _macOS_ computer and to configure a UNIX-like server for remote access.
+Select your OS:

 - [**Enable PIV for SSH from Windows**](#enable-piv-for-ssh-from-windows)
 - [**Enable PIV for SSH from Linux**](#enable-piv-for-ssh-from-linux)